-When your stomach is growling so loudly that the person across the room can hear it, it’s tempting to grab a handful of chips or a cookie (or three).
+When your stomach is growling so loudly that the person across the room can hear it, it’s tempting to grab a handful of chips or a cookie (or three) - especially since working from home has given most of us quick access to a pantry full of comfort foods!
 But if you have GERD, mindless snacking can have painful consequences.
-Be prepared for when the hunger pangs hit by adding these reflux-busting snacks to your grocery list.

 - Non-citrus fruits

 - Crackers with any type of nut butter

 - Half an avocado and some corn chips

 - Baked chicken strips (or any small quantity of lean meat, besides red meat)